marharyta/mars/README.md

 One possible idea would be to use Standardized Date Formats for timestamp would be more readable.

-Next steps:
+### TODO: Next steps

 This code still requires quite a bit of work and improvements.
 Some of them are denotes in comments in code.
-Next steps:

-1. Error logging to a logging tool (Sentry, BugSnag, ex.)
+1. Improve Login & Password Security:
+   - Enforce strong passwords (min length, special characters).
+   - Implement mandatory password reset on first login (he default password is weak).
+   - Add Error Logging & Monitoring: Integrate Sentry or BugSnag for error tracking.
+Catch and map login error types to display better user logic.
+   - More e2e and unit tests needed: test cookie expiration handling, test Jotai atoms, test login errors in e2e.
+2. UI & Frontend Improvements:
-2. Refactor CSS variables matched between Ant Design and Tailwind
+   - Refactor CSS variables matched between Ant Design and Tailwind
-3. configure proper VITE to VERCEL env variable transfer
-4. Remove magic px values from code, make it all 8px base though (0.5rem for most browsers with base fontsize 16px)
+   - Remove magic px values from code, make it all 8px base though (0.5rem for most browsers with base fontsize 16px)
-5. Some UI react components are duplicated, we would need to refactor and not duplicate them.
+   - Some UI react components are duplicated, we would need to refactor and not duplicate them.
-6. Test coverage: more e2e fir data fetching
+3. Other:
+   - functional style: use rambda and lodash to enhance code style, especially for data transformer styles
+   - configure proper VITE to VERCEL env variable transfer
+4. Idea:
+   - Using WebGL, create a small 3d Model of mars and create a mesh sith ore concentration within the past 24h for better data visualisation

 Useful links: